Listen to Ravi’s lecture “The Uniqueness of Christ in World Religions, Part 1” for additional context on my remarks below. You can access it here.

 So to merely have theological discussions at the level of doctrinal differences does not get to the crux of the matter in the Calvinist / non-Calvinist controversy.
 And as important as one’s exegesis is, it is not even a matter of what the Calvinist or non-Calvinist has concluded exegetically that is at issue here, not only because there is good and bad exegesis, but because we have to have some means by which to determine the truth among competing and conflicting exegeses.
 Therefore, it is a matter of which hermeneutic is in play.
 And since the laws of logic apply to reality, they also apply here.

-Therefore, if one holds to a hermeneutic of incoherence that allows for one to claim that contradictory interpretations can both be true, as the Calvinist does, then not only do we know that the Calvinist has misinterpreted the text as some point, we can also see that the Calvinist has insulated his interpretations from being validated or invalidated because he has jettisoned the laws of logic from the interpretive task.
+Therefore, if one holds to a hermeneutic of incoherence that allows them to claim that contradictory interpretations can both be true, as the Calvinist does, then not only do we know that the Calvinist has misinterpreted the text as some point, we can also see that the Calvinist has insulated his interpretations from being validated or invalidated because he has jettisoned the laws of logic from the interpretive task.
 When the Calvinist’s interpretations are found to be incoherent, inconsistent or contradictory, these logical difficulties hold no interpretive significance for the Calvinist as to determining the validity or invalidity of their exegeses and interpretations.
 For the one who adopts a hermeneutic of incoherence, that incoherence is not indicative of interpretive error.
 This is why the primary issue is not “my exegesis indicates…” Both sides have their exegesis of the pertinent texts.
 What is crucial is to have the means by which we can determine the truth or falsity of incompatible exegeses.
 And that is not merely a matter of doing exegesis – even good exegesis – although if rightly done by two or more exegetes, the results should significantly align.
 The point is that good exegesis does not ignore coherence, consistency and non-contradiction.
 Hence, we can distinguish between an exegesis that is true to the text from one that is not by the presence or absence of logical coherence, consistency and non-contradiction.
 So, more fundamentally, our hermeneutic has to include coherence.
 It has to abide by the laws of logic which apply to all of reality.

 But this ability has been taken from us by the one who adopts a hermeneutic of incoherence, and we are left with the problem that Ravi so aptly described when he said, “And if one denies that the laws of logic apply to reality, how do we ever even converse?
 The moment you open your mouth you assume a meaningful statement is about to be made, and if somebody challenges that statement, how do you anchor anything in reality…?”
 Given their hermeneutic of incoherence, the Calvinist is in effect denying that the laws of logic apply to biblical interpretations and theological construction and thereby insulating themselves from the force of a logical challenge to their interpretations and theology.
 And if that is the case, we cannot meaningfully converse about exegetical interpretations and their results.
 We cannot anchor our task or the debate in reality.
 We are forced into an interpretive and theological relativism as far as the Calvinist doctrines are concerned.
 The only option for the Calvinist is to assert question-begging incomprehensible mystery.
 This goes a long way in explaining the Calvinist’s conspicuous silence when challenged on this matter of their interpretive incoherence.